David Vaniman

 Senior Scientist

-Currently resides in CA
+Currently resides in California

 Targets of Interest: Earth, Mars, Moon

-Disciplines/Techniques: Petrology, Volcanism, Geology, Ground-based observing, Mineralogy, Mapping
+Disciplines/Techniques: Petrology, Volcanism, Geology, Ground-Based Observing, Mineralogy, Mapping

 Missions: Mars Science Laboratory (MSL)